unfoldingWord-dev/Resource-Container/docs/structure.rst

 Chapter directories and chunk files are often named with padded integers.
 A side effect of this is the natural file order often represents the appropriate order.
-However, you may also indicate the order of chapters and frames by providing a table of contents toc.yaml within the content directory.
+However, you may also indicate the order of chapters and frames by providing a table of contents, ``toc.yaml``, within the content directory.
 If no such file exists then the integer order followed by the natural order of the files will be used.

 The table of contents is built with small blocks as shown below.
 All of the fields in the blocks are optional: